shdwmtr/resident/README.md

 ```
 Windows:

-Copy the installed `resident.dll` binary into the `steamwebhelper.exe`'s owning directory.
+Copy the installed `resident.dll` binary into the `steamwebhelper.exe`'s owning directory, renaming it to `version.dll`.
+Same applies if you are hardlinking to the webhelpers owning directory; it must be named `version.dll`.

-# Parser
+# Parser[^3]

 <table>
 <tr>